fritznonato/Factory-Task-Management/README.md

 Frontend (UI): React, TypeScript, Vite, Bulma (with custom styling)

 🚀 How to Run the Project

-T
-o run this project, you will need the .NET SDK and Node.js installed on your machine.
+To run this project, you will need the .NET SDK and Node.js installed on your machine.

 1. Clone the repository:

 Bash

 git clone https://github.com/your-username/your-repo-name.git

 2. Navigate to the backend directory and run it:

 Bash

 cd TaskManagerApi
 dotnet run

 The backend will be listening on http://localhost:5285/.

 3. In a new terminal, navigate to the frontend directory and run it: